Valley End Church of England (VC)

-Staff well trained on the needs some children have including MAPA training (Positive Touch), Occupational Therapy and Speech and Language training.
+- Staff well trained on the needs some children have including intimate care training, emotional support training and speech and language training.

-Staff have all taken part in Prevent Duty and Child Sex Exploitation training.
+- Staff have all taken part in Prevent Duty, On-Line Safety, Children Missing Education and Child Sex Exploitation training.

-Staff have all take part in First Aid training.
+- Staff have taken part in First Aid training.